hms-dbmi/chromoscope/docs/data-config.md

 |![server](assets/1-interface.png ':class=image-medium')|
 |---|

 After providing all required information, you can click on the Add button on the bottom of this form.
-Once you click on it, you will be able to see a sample added as the first sample on the list of samples.
+Once you click on it, you will be able to see a sample added as the first sample.

 |![server](assets/3-sample-added.png ':class=image-medium')|
 |---|